Stephen Watt (politician)

-Stephen Watt (born January 8, 1956, in Newcastle, Wyoming) is an American politician and a former Republican member of the Wyoming House of Representatives.
+Stephen Watt (born January 8, 1956) is an American politician and a former Republican member of the Wyoming House of Representatives.
 Watt served three non-consecutive terms, representing District 16 from 2001 to 2003 and District 17 from 2005 to 2007 and again from 2013 to 2015.
 Watt was an unsuccessful candidate for governor of Wyoming in 2002.

 Education

-Watt attended Chadron State College in Chadron, Nebraska.
+Watt was born in Newcastle, Wyoming, and attended Chadron State College in Chadron, Nebraska.

 Elections

 2000

 When Democratic Representative Kenilynn Zanetti retired and left the District 16 seat open, Watt was unopposed for the August 22, 2000 Republican Primary, winning with 500 votes, and won the November 7, 2000 General election with 1,166 votes (51.7%) against Democratic nominee Larry Levitt.

 2002

 When incumbent Republican Governor of Wyoming Jim Geringer was term limited from seeking a third term, Watt ran in the five-way August 20, 2002 Republican Primary, but lost to Speaker of the Wyoming House of Representatives Eli Bebout.
 The primary runner-up was Ray Hunkins, a rancher and lawyer from Wheatland.
 Bebout then lost the general election to Democratic former United States Attorney Dave Freudenthal.